How old strips and the internet aid comics industry

 "The traditional comic fan can be reluctant to change, but a whole new generation is growing up through exposure via comic-related games and film franchises.

-"With the financial pressures on publishers and independent retailers we have seen a few go under and many struggling.'Exciting time'
+"With the financial pressures on publishers and independent retailers we have seen a few go under and many struggling.

 "Many business models are being tried and tested now, including crowdsourcing funds to publish books and on demand printing.